fenago/robotic-process-automation/md/lab_overview.md

 Labs for this course are listed below:

-1. What is Robotic Process Automation?
+1. What is Robotic Process Automation? (read-only)
 2. Record and Play
 3. Sequence, Flowchart, and Control Flow
 4. Data Manipulation